Iris Kyle: Real estate

 Iris is a real estate agent with ERA Realty.

 Personal life

 Iris previously lived in Katy, Texas.
 She has previously been a resident of Cypress, Texas; Glen Flora, Texas; Fullerton, California; Huntington Beach, California (where she is the co-owner of the "No Mercy" Gym); Henderson, Nevada; Houston, Texas; Las Vegas, Nevada; Tustin, California, and Westminster, California.
 She is a Baptist and routinely thanks God after winning competitions.
 She always starts her day off with a prayer and a reading from the Bible.
 Sunday is her rest day and she attends church at least every other Sunday.

-Iris is in a relationship with her training and business partner Hidetada Yamagishi, along with previously dating bodybuilder John J. Sherman.
+Iris' current boyfriend is Marc Goldstein who is a finance executive.
+She had previously been in a 7-year relationship with her training and business partner Hidetada Yamagishi, along with previously dating bodybuilder John J. Sherman.
 Despite having described her political views as liberal, she voted for fellow bodybuilding icon Arnold Schwarzenegger, a Republican, during his bid for Governor of California.
 She is fluent in German and Spanish.